snowthebotttt/ReadME/README.md

   ## Description

-  For challenge 9 I was tasked with creating a readme using inquirer
+  Challenge 9 required me to create a README file using Inquirer, a powerful Node.js module that prompts questions and records user input.
+The goal of this challenge was to help you familiarize yourself with Inquirer and practice creating a useful README file that provides essential information about a project.

   ## Installation